bueler/p4pdes/README.md

     export CC=mpicc CXX=mpicxx PETSC_DIR=~/Firedrake/petsc PETSC_ARCH=arch-firedrake-default HDF5_MPI=ON
 }
 ```
-  These posix-compatible Bash functions give me prompts that are informative of what mode I am in, and also what Git branch I am on.
+  These posix-compatible Bash functions provide informative prompts for what mode I am in, and also what Git branch I am on.
 For example, here is how I start to work with the C codes in Chapters 1--12:
 ```
   ~/p4pdes/c[master]$ petscme
   (petsc) ~/p4pdes/c[master]$ ...